India Open 2025: Olympic champions Viktor Axelsen, An Se Young clinch singles titles - www.lokmattimes.com

 India Open 2025: Olympic champions Viktor Axelsen, An Se Young clinch singles titles

-New Delhi, Jan 19 Paris Olympic champions Viktor Axelsen of Denmark and South Korea’s An Se Young registered ...
+New Delhi [India], January 19 : Paris Olympic champions Viktor Axelsen of Denmark and South Korea's An Se Young ...

-New Delhi, Jan 19 Paris Olympic champions Viktor Axelsen of Denmark and South Korea’s An Se Young registered thumping victories to clinch the men’s and women’s singles titles, respectively in the India Open 2025 at the KD Jadhav Indoor Hall here on Sunday.
+New Delhi [India], January 19 : Paris Olympic champions Viktor Axelsen of Denmark and South Korea's An Se Young registered thumping victories to clinch the men's and women's singles titles in the India Open 2025 at the KD Jadhav Indoor Hall here on Sunday.

-Axelsen, playing in his sixth India Open final in 10 years, defeated Hong Kong’s Lee Cheuk Yiu 21-16, 21-8 to clinch his third India Open men’s singles crown while An Se Young had little trouble in packing off Thailand’s Pornpawee Chochuwong 21-12, 21-9 in the women’s singles final.
+Axelsen, playing in his sixth India Open final in 10 years, defeated Hong Kong's Lee Cheuk Yiu 21-16, 21-8 to clinch his third India Open men's singles crown while An Se Young had little trouble in packing off Thailand's Pornpawee Chochuwong 21-12, 21-9 in the women's singles final, as per a press release from the Badminton Association of India (BAI).

 However, Chinese second seeds Jiang Zhen Bang and Wei Ya Xin ended the run of the unseeded French combination of Thom Gicquel and Delphine Delrue with a 21-18, 21-17 win in the mixed doubles final.